Ma77hieu/Project5/README.md

 # Healthier alimentation products finder
 This application aims to help the user finds substitutes for all food related products.
 Based on a selection of product, this application will offer alternatives with a better nutrition grade (nutriscore in French).
-User ccan then decide to save this alternative (or not) and review the saved alternatives.
+The user can then decide to save this alternative (or not) and review the saved alternatives.
 ##

 ### *Requirements:*
-Please refer to the requirement.txt file and the MySQL insatlaltion of this README
+Please refer to the requirement.txt file and the followinf section of this readme: MySQL installation.
 ### *MySQL installation:*
 This application uses mySQL, in order to install it please visit: https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/